NVIDIA Turing Vulkan/OpenGL extensions

 And congrats to Christophe for his first credit in the spec :-D

-"Interactive Indirect Illumination Using Voxel Cone Tracing" paper accepted at Pacific Graphics 2011
+"Interactive Indirect Illumination Using Voxel Cone Tracing" paper (Pacific Graphics 2011)

 I am glad to announce that our paper "Interactive Indirect Illumination Using Voxel Cone Tracing" (cf. my previous post http://blog.icare3d.org/2011/06/interactive-indirect-illumination-and.html) has been accepted at Pacific Graphics 2011 !